juami/pytentiostat/docs/UC_CV_3ElectrodeCell.md

 1. Pytentiostat stops recording the applied potential, measured current, and time in the spreadsheet
 1. Pytentiostat automatically saves the spreadsheet of collected data
 1. Pytentiostat plots current (mA) vs. potential (V vs. Ref)

-1. Note: need to export potential and current data to a spreadsheet that will automatically save either during the scanning process or that will be exported after the scan is complete.